dan-leo/masters/thesis/v8/thesis.md

 To solve for the skewness, each test can be normalized by taking a single mean of each of the associated trace entries and files.
 With a dataset of 140/1811 traces, it would make a minimum of 5600/79921 possible values.
 Unfortunately this created the problem of lost features when multiple means are concerned, such as in ECL reports.
 To solve this, k-means clustering is applied as in \S\ref{kmeans}.

-### Post-processing
+### Post-processing {#post_processing}

 A method of post-processing the data for analysis is required for the dataset obtained in \S\ref{dataset}.
 Probability estimation was attempted, yet not considered as making histograms and kernel density estimations are two layers of manipulation on raw data before comparison.
-Instead, k-means clustering was performed on the dataset to lower low-latency skewedness and any other concentrated features to achieve a more normalized result with unique features for comparison.
+Instead, k-means clustering was performed on the dataset to lower low-latency skewness and any other concentrated features to achieve a more normalized result with unique features for comparison.
 Finally, a plotting and extraction framework was developed in Jupyter with custom libraries developed in Microsoft Visual Studio Code (`vscode`).
 Plots are placed throughout this thesis, with "9-plots" that visualize the dataset in Appendix \ref{appendix_plots}, and measured or UE reported metrics and estimations in Appendix \ref{appendix_measured} and \ref{appendix_ue_reported}, respectively.

 #### Probability estimation